 Cooking a large prime rib roast can be intimidating, especially when you're making one for a lot of guests at a Sunday or holiday dinner.
-This standing rib roast recipe will impress without the stress with this easy recipe for prime rib for the holidays that will have guests coming back for seconds, thirds and even next-day leftovers.
+This standing rib roast recipe will impress without the stress!
+Just make this easy recipe for prime rib for the holidays that will have guests coming back for seconds, thirds and even next-day leftovers.
 It's the perfect holiday centerpiece for the holidays and Christmas.